-Mr. Lee Kwok Lun, (李國麟), aged 34, is the chief financial officer and company secretary of the Company.
+Mr. Lee Kwok Lun, (李國麟), aged 35, is the chief financial officer and company secretary of the Company.
 He joined the Group and was appointed as the financial controller, company secretary and authorized representative of the Company in 2015.
 In June 2017, Mr. Lee is promoted to the chief financial officer.
-Mr. Lee is a practising member of Hong Kong Institute of Certified Public Accounts, member of the Association of Chartered Certified Accountants and member of The Taxation Institute of Hong Kong.
+Mr. Lee is a practicing member of Hong Kong Institute of Certified Public Accounts, member of the Association of Chartered Certified Accountants and member of The Taxation Institute of Hong Kong.
 Before joining the Company, Mr. Lee worked in KPMG as an audit manager.
 He has extensive experience in audit, accounting and financial management.

 Mr. Lee is the director of Summi Yummy Limited, which is a 60%-owned subsidiary of the Company.
-On 21 September 2017, he is appointed as an independent non-executive director of Wing Chi Holdings Limited, a company listed on the main board of the Stock Exchange of Hong Kong Limited (stock code: 6080).
+He is appointed as an independent non-executive director of Wing Chi Holdings Limited, a company listed on the main board of the Stock Exchange of Hong Kong Limited (stock code: 6080) and Dragon Rise Group Holdings Limited, a company listed on the Main Board (Stock Code: 6829).